MaskingTechnology/jitar/examples/4-integrations/2-vue/README.md

 The three parameters set the `root source` folder, the shared components folder (relative to the root folder), and the URL of the Jitar server.

-Vite is now all set up, so you can configure Jitar.
-For this, you need two JSON files.
+Vite is now all set up, time for the configuration of Jitar.
+For this, two JSON files are required.
 The first is the server configuration.
-This simple example doesn’t need the [cluster options](https://docs.jitar.dev/03_runtime_services) provided by Jitar, so you’ll create a simple standalone setup.
+This simple example doesn’t need the [cluster options](https://docs.jitar.dev/03_runtime_services) provided by Jitar, so a simple standalone setup will be used.
 Create a new file in the project root (outside the source root) with the name jitar.json and the following content:

 ```json
 {